 - r—Discount rate, or the target rate of return on the investment expressed in decimal form

-Keep in mind, there are a wide range of formulas used for DCF analysis outside of this simplified one, depending on what type of investment is being analyzed and what financial information is available for it.
-This formula is simply meant to highlight the general reasoning used in the process.
+Keep in mind, there are a wide range of formulas used for discounted cash flow analysis outside of this simplified one, depending on what type of investment is being analyzed and what financial information is available for it.
+This discounted cash flow formula is simply meant to highlight the general reasoning used in the process.

-Let’s say you’re looking at buying a 10% stake in a private company.
-It has an established business model that’s profitable and its revenue is growing at a consistent rate of 5% per year.
-Last year, it produced $2 million in cash flow, so a 10% stake would’ve likely given you $200,000 had you purchased it last year.
+Let’s say you’re looking at acquiring a 10% stake in a private company.
+It has an established and profitiable business model, and its revenue is growing at a consistent rate of 5% per year.
+Last year, it produced $2 million in cash flow, so a 10% stake purchased at that time would likely have yielded $200,000.

-Here’s a simplified explanation of how DCF analysis could help you determine how much you should reasonably pay for that 10% stake:
+Here’s a simplified explanation of how discounted cash flow analysis might help you determine a what is a reasonable price for that 10% stake:

 This year, the business would give you $210,000, assuming the company’s established 5% YoY revenue growth.
 Next year, $220,500, and so on, assuming the company’s growth rate stays consistent.